jnaidu/Identity/approve_a_pending_organization_request.md

 # Approve a Pending Organization Request
-## Who can perform this operation?
+## Who can perform this function?
 Security Administrator.